-By “collaborative self-governance”, we mean that we want all constituents to be able to collaborate with each other and their respective governments before policies and law changes are implemented.
+By “collaborative self-governance”, we mean that we want all constituents to be able to collaborate with each other to determine policies and have those laws implemented.
 We want constituents to have a say on how proposed changes are implemented and to have a clear understanding of the reasoning, strategies and costs behind it.
 We want “government” to be the administrators of the people’s will that they were meant to be, not to be polarising dictators of it.
 Current efforts by our governments are sorely lacking and social unrest is on the rise.
 Powerful lobbyists appear to have undue influence over our governments.
 Our public-paid research and advisory departments are often ignored by our politicians, sometimes to the detriment of the people.
 And come election-time, more time appears to be given to becoming re-elected than on governing.

 We want a more efficient and effective government implementing policies that make real sense.

 Initially we are targeting Australian politics, as that's where we're based, though other countries are welcome to join and investigate common solutions.
 Our current goals are in four main areas: Political, Financial, Research and Technological Support.

 to gain political support in favour of allowing direct collaborative ownership from the public; for all voices to be heard equally.

 to gain financial support to ensure wealthy lobbyists aren't the loudest voice in the political room.

 – Research Support

 to provide real unbiased knowledge to the public in a manner that can be digested and decisions made from.

 to gain the technical expertise required to provide a collaborative system accessible to all constituents.

 We have the tools and the knowledge, it's time we gave them to the people